florianharrasser/TIE/docs/settings.rst

 When using a ``.lif`` file, the background and sample images must be saved in the same file.
 It is possible that the file contains multiple measurements.
 The selection is done via the drop-down menu by clicking on the ``v`` sign next to the file name.
 The sample and background image must be selected according to their respective field names.
-Otherwise a negative mass will be calculated.

 .. list-table::